 - Printed maps are not available at preserves.
 Please download a map from our website before you go or take a picture of the map at the kiosk before you go on the trails.

-With warmer weather and longer days, it's the perfect time of year to enjoy the outdoors.
 If you want to beat the crowds, try visiting the preserves at these times:

 - Rancho Cañada del Oro - Try a weekend or weekday, any time.
 Main parking lot fills early – find parking in the preserve’s overflow lot.